ChardonBleu/React-Data-Table/README.md

 # React-Data-Table

-External React component - Data table with filtering, pagination and sorting
+React component: data table with pagination, filtering and sorting